ClashLuke/CCLib/readme.md

 A provably fast and expensive hash algorithm</br>
 The C script is SSE2 and ASM optimised, the python script is able to run the following tests.

+## ToDo
+The following things have to be done
+* Check if ASM CRCs have the same result as C CRC
+* Add AES ASM instructions
+* Security Analysis (Review)
+* Benchmark on ARMv8, SSE4.2 compatible CPU and AMD GPUs.

 ## Parameters
 Atleast one algorithm has to be tested, atleast one test option has to be specified.
 ```